stevedonovan/LuaMacro/readme.md

 becomes

     {'one','two','three'}

 The main loop of `macro.substitute` (towards end of `macro.lua`) summarizes the operation of LuaMacro:

 There are two macro tables, `imacro` for classic name macros, and `smacro` for operator style macros.
 They contain macro tables, which must have a `subst` field containing the substitution and may have a `parms` field, which means that they must be followed by their arguments in parentheses.

-A keywords table is chiefly used to track block scope, e.g. `do`,`if`,`function`,etc means 'increase block level' and `end`,`until` means 'decrease block level`.
+A keywords table is chiefly used to track block scope, e.g. `do`,`if`,`function`,etc means 'increase block level' and `end`,`until` means 'decrease block level'.
 At this point, any defined block handlers for this level will be evaluated and removed.
 These may insert tokens into the stream, like macros.
 This is how something like `_END_CLOSE_` is implemented: the `end` causes the block level to decrease, which fires a block handler which passes `end` through and inserts a closing `)`.

 Any keyword may also have an associated keyword handler, which works rather like a macro substitution, except that the keyword itself is always passed through first.
 (Allowing keywords as regular macros would generally be a bad idea because of the recursive substitution problem.)